 The mobile push notification service is one of the most promising ways for businesses to increase app adoption, customer engagement, and in best case scenarios, customer spending.
-Reaching customers in real time and at a low cost compared to many other channels, push messages serve a number of important functions for businesses, namely, sending reminders, promotional messages, discount coupons, service-related messages, and more.
+Reaching customers in real time and at a low cost compared to many other channels, the push notification service renders many important functions for businesses, namely, sending reminders, promotional messages, discount coupons, service-related messages, and more.
 It is one of the most potent contact center technologies a customer-focused business can use.

 However, to get the full benefits of push messaging, there is a crucial first step that businesses need to take – getting customer opt-ins.
 While Android users get automatically opted in after downloading the app, they can easily opt out the moment they feel the messages are getting intrusive or irrelevant.
 Businesses again need to approach them seeking permission for sending push messages. iOS devices have rather strict rules – they need explicit user consent, and what’s more, no business can send out an opt-in prompt before Apple shares a one-time default iOS alert with the user asking whether they would like to receive notification from that business.
 If the user clicks “Don’t Allow”, the business can’t share any Apple push notification opt-in prompt with the user again unless the latter voluntarily allows them to do so.